mosharaf13/fleet-searcher/README.md

 - Docker and Docker Compose
 - Composer
-- PHP 8 with the following extensions: pdo, pdo_mysql, mbstring, tokenizer, xml, curl
+- PHP 8 with common extensions
 - Node.js and npm

 ### Installation